Lawton’s Living History: Frontier Lore & Restless Spirits

 Local Area Hauntings

-• The Old Plantation Restaurant in Medicine Park, Oklahoma, sits in a rustic stone building that dates back to the early 20th century, when the resort town grew around a man-made cobblestone bridge and mineral springs; the eatery has long been a local hub for Southern-style comfort food and community gatherings.
-Over the years patrons and staff have spun tales of lingering echoes from the past: a sorrowful woman in an old dress who appears at closing time, footsteps in the empty dining room, and the occasional collapsed chair or swinging light that seems to happen after midnight.
-Employees report unexplained cold spots near the kitchen door, silverware that shifts overnight, and the sensation of being watched while cleaning—stories locals attribute to a former owner who insisted the restaurant remain open through hard times and, some say, never truly left.
+• The Old Plantation Restaurant in Medicine Park, Oklahoma, sits in a rustic stone building that dates back to the early 20th century.
+Over the years patrons and staff have spun tales of a woman in period clothing who appears at closing time.
+Employees report the sensation of being watched, unexplained cold spots, and silverware that seems to move on its own.
+It is believed that the paranormal activity is a former owner.
 Whether you chalk it up to creaky floorboards and town lore or something more spectral, the Old Plantation keeps serving up history with a side of the uncanny.

 Lawton, Oklahoma is a compact city with a big personality: rich military history, Native American culture, outdoor adventure, and a growing food and music scene.
 It’s ideal for travelers who love hands-on history, scenic hikes, and authentic local diners—plus it’s an easy base for day trips to Fort Sill, Medicine Park, and nearby small towns.
 Visit Lawton for the mix: solid outdoor adventures, living Native American and military history, friendly folks, good local eats, and an accessible, authentic haunt-hopping scene that satisfies both the history buff and the ghost chaser.